MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-instrument-application-for-telemetry-app-insights.md

     For more information, see [Enabling Application Insights](../administration/telemetry-overview.md#enable).

 When you create a custom telemetry trace signal, you can specify a telemetry scope.
-The telemetry scope enables you to send an signal only to the Application Insights resource specified in the extension's app.json.
+The telemetry scope enables you to send a signal only to the Application Insights resource specified in the extension's app.json.
 Or to all available resources.

 > [!NOTE]
 > Having Application Insights resources configured is not required to create custom signals in AL code.